notahat/notahat.github.com/_posts/2012-10-28-vim-commands-and-expressions.md

 ---
 title: Vim Script for Programmers
 layout: post
+excerpt: The rules and grammar of Vim script can be a little confusing for programmers used to other languages.
+This post will help you get your head around them.
 ---

-The rules and grammar of Vim script can be a little confusing for programmers used to other languages.
-This post will help you get your head around them.
+{{ page.excerpt }}

 ## Expressions